asimihsan/simple_tracker/doc/TERMS_OF_USE.md

 ## We collect personal information

+Your privacy is important to us.
 When you use the App, we collect some of your personal information.
 Any participation in this App will constitute acceptance of the [privacy policy](https://www.simplecalendartracker.com/privacy).

 ## Your use of the App